MontpellierRessourcesImagerie/imagej_macros_and_scripts/clement/macros/peaks-yeast-profile/README.md

 ## What is it?

 This macro is meant to be used in Fiji (ImageJ) to detect peaks of intensity within yeasts radial profiles.
+To install this macro, you can place it (the ".ijm" file) in the "plugins" folder of your Fiji.

 **Requirements:**
 - BAR (https://imagej.net/plugins/bar)